-- (B) Order of Enrollment.
-The MCO shall enroll Recipients in the order in which they apply. - (C) STATE Limitation of Enrollment.
+(B) Order of Enrollment.
+The MCO shall accept enrollment of Beneficiaries in the order in which they apply, or for MSC+, may be assigned.
+For MSC+, Beneficiaries who do not choose an MCO within the allotted time will be assigned to an MCO by the STATE.

+(C) STATE Limitation of Enrollment.
 The STATE may limit the number of Enrollees in the MCO if, in the STATE or CMS' judgment, the MCO is unable to demonstrate a capacity to serve additional Enrollees.
-Enrollees already enrolled in the MCO shall be given priority to continue that enrollment if the STATE and CMS determine that the MCO does not have the capacity to accept all those seeking enrollment in the MCO's product. - (D) Agreement Not to Limit Enrollment.
+Enrollees already enrolled in the MCO shall be given priority to continue that enrollment if the STATE and CMS determine that the MCO does not have the capacity to accept all those seeking enrollment in the MCO's product.

+(D) Agreement Not to Limit Enrollment.
 The MCO agrees not to set any enrollment limits on the number of Enrollees that it will serve, except as provided under Minnesota Statutes, § 62D.04, subd.
-5, and Minnesota Statutes, § 256B.0644. - (E) Timing of Enrollment.
-Recipients may enroll with the MCO at any time during the duration of this Contract, subject to the limitations under Article 3. - (F) Annual Health-Plan Selection.
-The MCO shall enroll any eligible Recipients during any annual health-plan selection period required by the STATE or CMS. - (G) Period of Enrollment. - (1) Each MSC+ Enrollee shall be enrolled for twelve (12) months following the effective date of coverage, subject to the exceptions in this section. - (2) For MSHO, each Enrollee may choose to disenroll at the end of any month consistent with paragraph (I) below.
-The MCO agrees to retain Medicare eligible Enrollees for up to three months after losing their Medicaid eligibility in the MCO, including Enrollees who no longer meet the requirements for managed care enrollment as part of the MCO's Medicare Special Needs Plan enrollment. - (H) Voluntary Enrollment for MSHO.
-Enrollment in the MCO for the MSHO program shall be voluntary. - (I) Enrollee Change of MCO.
-Enrollees may change to a different MSHO MCO every thirty (30) days, and for MSC+ and MSHO upon request to the MCO during the open enrollment period, or as allowed under Minnesota Rules, part 9500.1453, subparts 5, 7, and 8, and 42 CFR Part 438. - (J) Enrollee Change of Primary Care Provider.
+5, and Minnesota Statutes, § 256B.0644.

+(E) Timing of Enrollment.
+Beneficiaries may be enrolled with the MCO at any time during the duration of this Contract, subject to the limitations under Article 3.

+(F) Annual Health-Plan Selection.
+The MCO shall accept enrollment of any eligible Beneficiaries during any annual health-plan selection period required by the STATE or CMS.

+(G) Period of Enrollment.

+(1) Each MSC+ Enrollee shall be enrolled for twelve (12) months following the effective date of coverage, subject to the exceptions in this section.

+(2) For MSHO, each Enrollee may choose to disenroll at the end of any month consistent with paragraph (J) below.
+The MCO agrees to retain Medicare eligible Enrollees for up to three months after losing their Medicaid eligibility in the MCO, including Enrollees who no longer meet the requirements for managed care enrollment as part of the MCO's Medicare Special Needs Plan enrollment.

+(H) Voluntary Enrollment for MSHO.
+Enrollment in the MCO for the MSHO program shall be voluntary.

+(I) Single MCO Entity Provider.
+For MSC+, if the MCO is a single entity provider in a Rural Area, the MCO must allow Beneficiaries: 1) to choose from at least two Network Providers; and 2) to obtain services from any other Provider when the circumstances allow pursuant to 42 CFR § 438.52.

+(J) Enrollee Change of MCO.
+Enrollees may change to a different MSHO MCO every thirty (30) days, and for MSC+ and MSHO upon request to the MCO during the open enrollment period, or as allowed under Minnesota Rules, part 9500.1453, subparts 5, 7, and 8, and 42 CFR Part 438.

+(K) Enrollee Change of Primary Care Provider.
 The Enrollee may change to a different Primary Care Provider within the MCO's network or Care System every thirty (30) days upon request to the MCO.
-This section does not apply to Enrollees who are under restriction pursuant to section 8.11.
+This section does not apply to Enrollees who are under restriction pursuant to section 9.17.

-- (K) No Random Assignment of Provider.
-In no circumstance shall the MCO randomly assign an Enrollee to a Primary Care Provider upon reenrollment. - (L) Choice of Health Care Professional.
-The MCO must allow an Enrollee to choose his or her Health Care Professional to the extent possible and appropriate.
-"To the extent possible and appropriate" includes limiting the selection of a Primary Care Provider to participants in the MCO's network, unless the Primary Care Provider was already at capacity, and other instances discussed in the "Provisions of the Proposed Rule and Analysis of and Response to Public Comments" to 42 CFR § 438.6(m), Volume 67, Number 115, column 3 of page 41,006 and column 1 of page 41,007 of the Federal Register, June 14, 2002.
+(L) No Random Assignment of Provider.
+In no circumstance shall the MCO randomly assign an Enrollee to a Primary Care Provider upon reenrollment.

+(M) Choice of Network Provider.
+The MCO must allow an Enrollee to choose his or her Network Provider to the extent possible and appropriate.